Paternity Leave and Pay

 If you need advice on benefits you might be entitled to (other than Statutory Paternity Pay) during paternity leave please see our page here.

-Statutory entitlements is what you are eligible for as a minimum.
+Statutory entitlements are what you are eligible for as a minimum.
 It may be that your employer offers a more generous scheme so you should check any paternity leave and pay policies that your employer has.

-Who can take paternity leave?
+Who can take Paternity leave?

 You do not have to be male or the father of the baby to take paternity leave.
 A non-birth parent may be eligible for paternity leave if they are the spouse, civil partner or partner of the child’s birth mother or adopter, and shares, or expects to share, the main responsibility for bringing up the child.